 Findbugs has a non-standard definition of @Nullable.
-FindBug's treatment is not documented in its own Javadoc, is different from every other tool for nullness analysis, and it inevitably surprises programmers, so it is detrimental rather than useful as documentation.
+FindBug's treatment is not documented in its own Javadoc; it is different from the definition of @Nullable in every other tool for nullness analysis; it means tho same thing as @NonNull when applied to a formal parameter; and it inevitably surprises programmers.
+Thus, FindBugs's @Nullable is detrimental rather than useful as documentation.
 In practice, your best bet is to not rely on FindBugs for nullness analysis, even if you find FindBugs useful for other purposes.